This article describes how to connect Tableau to Intuit QuickBooks Online data and set up the data source.

 Message: The application has already been subscribed to by another user for this company.
 Please contact <email address> to make changes to this subscription.

 To resolve this issue, you need to ask that Company Administrator to give up the application privileges for Tableau Desktop and provide them to you.
-If that’s not possible, for example, because the administrator actively uses Tableau, another option is for the administrator to publish the data source to Tableau Server or Tableau Online, so that anyone with permission can access the data.
+If that’s not possible, for example, because the administrator actively uses Tableau, another option is for the administrator to publish the data source to Tableau Server or Tableau Cloud, so that anyone with permission can access the data.

 Changing a Connection Opens the My Apps Page